 Dogs are not allowed in MASS MoCA, but Indigo was permitted (as long as she didn’t make too much of a nuisance) in Tunnel City Café next to the museum.
 I was grateful to be able to alternate with my husband, sipping super cappuccinos in this laid-back café.

 Back at the Red Lion…

 Back at the Red Lion Inn, we took dinner in the main dining room, with New England baked haddock for me and shepherd’s pie for Cam.
-The Red Lion uses local farms, wild-caught fish and grass-fed beef for their restaurants.
-We grabbed Indi afterwards, where she was welcome to “hang-out” with us in the main salon by the cozy fire, where the adults savored port and Indi met other guests at the Inn.
+The Red Lion uses local farms, wild-caught fish, and grass-fed beef for their restaurants.
+We grabbed Indi afterward, where she was welcome to “hang-out” with us in the main salon by the cozy fire, where the adults savored port and Indi met other guests at the Inn.

 Breakfast was so incredible among the antiques and flowered wall paper: blueberry pancakes, poached eggs, pots of Irish breakfast tea and coffee, and fresh blueberries and raspberries.

 Before heading back home to Connecticut, Cam, Indigo, and I went for a hike in nearby Lenox at Kennedy Park.
 The nice folks at the Arcadian Sports Shop at the trailhead recommended it and gave us a trail map.

 Next to Kennedy Park, we had the best hot chocolates since my Marie Antoinette trip in France at Chocolate Springs, where the café/shop was hopping for Valentine’s Day selling homemade truffles and other delights.

 Down Route 7 is Berkshire Mountain Distillers tasting room in Sheffield, Massachusetts.
 Their Greylock Gin was voted the best gin in the country by The New York Times.
 Cam is a fan of the Ragged Mountain Rum, a Caribbean-style rum.